yegor256/blog/_posts/2018/jun/2018-06-26-are-you-an-architect.md

 He knows that process comes first, people next.

+{% quote An architect puts discipline on top of everything else, constantly inventing new rules and enforcing them. %}

 However, this is not what most software experts think.
 For example, according to Alistair Cockburn's article [_Agile Software Development: The People Factor_](https://ieeexplore.ieee.org/document/963450/) published in IEEE Computer in 2001: